Prometheus-X-association/edge-computing/docs/design-document.md

     related to DataProvider DP and PrivateData PD
     - making use of Connectors (ConnectorEdge, ConnectorDP)
     - and Contract services
-  - privacy zones of worker nodes / edge sites have already been determined
+  - Privacy zones of worker nodes / edge sites have already been determined
   - ---
   - Scheduler is requested to execute F on PD